Leaders push link between science, technology and government policies

-The International Atomic Energy Agency is an autonomous U.N. organization that promotes the peaceful use of nuclear energy and prevents its use for military purposes.
+The International Atomic Energy Agency (IAEA) is an autonomous U.N. organization that promotes the peaceful use of nuclear energy and prevents its use for military purposes.
 Through its safeguards system, it verifies that nations' nuclear programs are exclusively for peaceful uses.
 The IAEA also works on nuclear safety, security, and the application of nuclear science to help solve global challenges.

 Already have an account?
 Log in